robertwaredev/obs_install_manager/README.md

 ## How to Use

 Download and put this into a new folder specifically for OBS before running.
 This can be located anywhere, and named anything, but my recommendation is creating a folder named "OBS" in your "Documents" folder so that you can find it easily.

+## Planned Features

+- OBS version selection as opposed to only the latest, greatest version.
+- Potentially offering multiple OBS configurations suited to different use cases.